Hans Tavsens Park

 The Soul of Nørrebro proposal addresses the problems that Copenhagen has experienced in recent years with severe rainstorms.
 Copenhagen has a strong focus on developing smarter solutions for managing the increasing amounts of water, and Hans Tavsens Park and Korsgade play a crucial role in the city’s plan.
 The park will be used to collect rainwater, which will then be directed through Hans Tavsensgade and Korsgade into Peblinge Lake.
 The program addresses innovative and sustainable climate adaptation with multifunctional facilities for a livable urban space.

-Temporality has been a significant element in our designs.
-When designing masterplans we have found it rewarding to include temporality as part of the design – to blur the line between temporary and permanent elements.
+arki_lab contributed to the proposal with our experience in co-designing learning spaces and schoolyards.
+This was an important part as there are several educational institutions linked to area around Hans Tavsens Park.
+We supplied crucial know-how about involving different stakeholders, both institutions and individuals.
+When designing masterplans we have found it rewarding to include temporality as part of the design.
 In “The Soul of Nørrebro” we left blank spaces in the design to invite people using the space to take ownership and define these spaces.
-These blank spaces are areas in which content and function is not yet decided upon but left open-ended for citizens, institutions and other stakeholders to collaboratively co-create in a following phase.
-This decentralizes the design process and empowers citizens or other involved parties.
-It is an important way to entrench the project in the existing daily life and ensure the social sustainability.
+This decentralizes the design process and empowers citizens.
+It’s an important way to entrench the project in the existing daily life and ensure the social sustainability.

 THE GLOBAL GOALS